-Stephen M. Azia, of counsel in the Washington, D.C. office, is a member of the Firm's Health Law Group.
+Stephen M. Azia, shareholder in the Washington, D.C. office, is a member of the Firm's Health Law Group.

 Mr. Azia has more than 20 years of experience counseling clients in health care reimbursement, coverage, compliance, Medicare and Medicaid appeals, HIPAA, managed care, and legislative and regulatory advocacy.
 He has represented suppliers, providers, manufacturers, and national and state trade associations before various government agencies and Congress.